 For instance, if you are a personal injury law firm in New York City, your direct SEO competitor analysis will include other personal injury lawyers in NYC.
 When you Google “NYC personal injury lawyer” (or “personal injury lawyer” directly from NYC), your direct competitors will be the firms that show up first in the local and organic results.

-Indirect competitors are other services who you’re not in direct competition with them as a business – but you are when it comes to ranking on Google’s first page.
+Indirect competitors are other service providers who you’re not in direct competition with them as a business – but you are when it comes to ranking on Google’s first page.

 Let’s say you’re a criminal defense attorney in Los Angeles.
 Google this phrase: “Los Angeles criminal defense lawyer.”
 Direct competitors will include other criminal defense attorneys in your market.